A Scalable Lift-and-Project Differentiable Approach For the Maximum Cut Problem: Introduction

 \begin{enumerate}

-\item \textbf{Relaxed and Lifted Formulations}: We propose a relaxed unlifted QUBO formulation and introduce a lifted quadratic formulation that over-parameterizes the solution space.
+\item \textbf{Relaxed and Lifted Formulations}: We propose a relaxed unlifted QUBO formulation and introduce a lifted quadratic formulation for improving the exploration.

-\item \textbf{Theoretical Insights}: We provide theoretical insights into the relaxed unlifted objective, including convexity of the objective, the graph Laplacian and its null space.
+\item \textbf{Theoretical Insights}: We provide theoretical insights into the relaxed unlifted objective, including convexity of the objective and the graph Laplacian with its null space.
 We identify two types of fixed-points including boundary points that explain why local minima arise in those settings.
 Furthermore, we theoretically characterize the MaxCut lifted fixed-points.

-\item \textbf{Scalable Parallelized Algorithms}: Building on these formulations and fixed-point characterizations, we develop three GPU-parallelized scalable algorithms, including a dimension-alternating scheme that switches between the unlifted and lifted formulations.
+\item \textbf{Scalable Parallelized Algorithms}: Building on these formulations and the fixed-point characterizations, we develop three GPU-parallelized scalable algorithms, including a dimension-alternating scheme that switches between the unlifted and lifted formulations.

-\item \textbf{Initialization and Hyper-Parameter Search}: To mitigate sensitivity to initial vectors and reduce manual tuning, we adopt an importance-based initialization strategy and employ a population-based evolutionary algorithm for parameter search.
+\item \textbf{Initialization and Hyper-Parameter Search}: To mitigate sensitivity to initial vectors and reduce manual hyper-parameter tuning, we adopt an importance-based initialization strategy and employ a population-based evolutionary algorithm for parameter search.

-\item \textbf{Extensive Empirical Evaluation}: On large graph datasets, we show that our objectives—combined with batching, degree-based initialization, and hyper-parameter search—achieve competitive MaxCut solutions at scale.
+\item \textbf{Extensive Empirical Evaluation}: On large (synthetic, real-world, and well-known) graph datasets, we show that our algorithms—combined with batching, degree-based initialization, and hyper-parameter search—achieve competitive MaxCut solutions at scale.
 Our results suggest that differentiable, parallelized, and training-data-free approaches can rival or surpass data-intensive and recent sampling-based methods.

 \end{enumerate}